-The product is manufactured using a variety of raw materials, including steel, aluminum, silicon, plastics, elastomers, durometers, and copper alloys.
+The product is manufactured using a variety of raw materials, including stainless steel, aluminum, copper, various plastics and elastomers.
 Component production takes place at external suppliers through processes such as machining and injection molding.
-These components are then transported approximately 3,500 km by truck to the assembly facility located in France.
+These components are then transported by truck to the assembly facility located in France.
 At the French factory, the final product is assembled through mechanical operations such as fixing and screwing.
 The assembled units are packaged using wooden boxes and plastic protective materials before being prepared for delivery to the installation site.